Navigating Money Struggles The Unscripted Way

 I was the one with the power, therefore I was the one who had to stop looking at my bank account with fear, underpinned by all the catastrophic predictions it would stir within me, and start looking at it with acceptance.

-In other words, I had to stop treating it like a fickle lover and start treating it like a trusted friend.
+In other words, I had to stop treating money like a fickle lover and start treating it like a trusted friend.

 Nevertheless, I decided to embrace the money I had right now, no matter how small, no matter the emotions it stirred.